Marwane-ELM/Canada-BC-housing-price-predictor-app/README.md

 ### Who Is It For?

-Anyone curious about property values in British Columbia or anyone exploring the BC real estate market.
+For anyone curious about property values in British Columbia or anyone exploring the BC real estate market.

 ---